iYadavVaibhav/stem/docs/0-Information-Technology/text-editors.md

 ### Snippets

 - what - they are code template with place holders
-- run - there can be invoked with `ctrl+space` or binded to key
+- run - there can be invoked with `ctrl+space` or bound to key
 - create - it can language specific or global.
 It can be defined in `Code/User/snippets/markdown.json` to be language specific.
 Each snippet has a name (key), under which (nested key:value) we define prefix, body and description. prefix triggers and body is inserted.
 Body can have variables and placeholders: $1, $2 for tab stops, $0 for the final cursor position, and ${1:label}, ${2:another} for placeholders.
 Placeholders with the same ids are connected.
 Eg:

   ```json